ApeParrot/Myokinetic-Kinesthetic-Interface/README.md

 ## Quick start

+1. Clone or unzip the repository.
-1. Open MATLAB and set the repository root as your current folder.
+2. Open MATLAB and set the repository root as your current folder.
-2. Run the scripts in `Codes/`.
+3. Run the scripts.
 Paths to data and utilities are added automatically via `addpath`.

 ---